Pranay281202/Pranay281202/README.md

 🎓 I graduated with a BSc in Data Science, acquiring a solid foundation in data analytics and machine learning.

-🐍 Proficient in Python, I leverage it for various tasks, including data manipulation, analysis, and the development of machine learning models.
+🐍 Proficient in Python, It's workfull in various tasks, including data manipulation, analysis, and the development of machine learning models.

 📊 My proficiency extends to Power BI and Tableau, where creating visualizations and dashboards to effectively communicate complex data findings.